-Assignment guidelines: All assignments (whether or not graded) are mandatory.
+Assignment guidelines: All assignments (whether graded or ungraded) are mandatory.
 Students are required to participate in discussion forums for collaborative and peer-to-peer learning.
+Student will have opportunity to earn 5% of extra credit for their effective course participation towards class sessions, and ungraded assignments.
+Earned credit will be applied towards final exam.

-All assignments must be submitted to NYU Classes as instructed, on or before assignment deadlines.
+All assignments must be submitted to NYU Brightspace Course website as instructed, on or before assignment deadlines.
 NO assignment submission will be accepted by email.

 For each day in assignment submission delay beyond the deadline, there will be 10% of score deduction penalty.